miladj3/motivation/README.md

 6. **Save the token** securely, as you will need it for the GitHub Action.

+7. **Start your bot** by clicking on the username provided in the BotFather's message.
+This will open a chat with your newly created bot.

 ## 2. How to Get User ID (Chat ID) Using @userinfobot

 1. **Open Telegram** and search for the **@userinfobot**.